 Cultivate cooperation between Israeli documentarians and their professional peers overseas.

 Expose international audiences to thought-provoking perspectives on Israeli reality and its social, political and cultural complexities.

 Nurture Israeli documentary filmmakers – experienced and emerging – from all national, ethnic and religious walks-of-life.

 Facilitate the international co-production, and advance the international sale of Israeli documentaries.

 By meeting these objectives for almost two decades, CoPro has transformed the Israeli documentary landscape both in numbers and in quality.
 Today, international co-productions and sales are the basis of the Israeli documentary industry.

-To date, CoPro's activities have yielded between 5 and 8 million shekels (approximately two million dollars) in annual foreign investments in Israeli documentaries.
+To date, CoPro's activities have yielded between 5 to 8 million shekels (approximately two million dollars) in annual foreign investments in Israeli documentaries.
 The only other main funding source for Israeli documentaries is the Israel Film Council.
 They are required to invest 10 million shekels in Israeli documentaries anually.
 In other words, Israeli documentaries recieve an annual 35% budgetary boost thanks to the co-production deals mediated by CoPro.
 Given the limited size of the local market and audience, creative partnerships beyond Israel's borders ensure that independent Israeli documentaries continue to flourish.